gitlep1/gitlep1/README.md

 <h3 align="center">I'm a passionate fullstack software engineer.</h3>

 <p>
-I have completed my Pursuit Fellowship training to become a software engineer.
-Pursuit is a 12-month, Google-funded software engineering fellowship with a 9% acceptance rate whose graduates have been hired as developers at leading companies.

 My love for technology stems from analyzing my first PC as a teenager.
 My passion has since grown tremendously and led me to through several programs and careers including completing an IT Fundamentals Certification and Windows OS program at Job Corp.

-To further improve my skills, I’ve learned and studied basic C and basic systems administration, with some introductions to C#, and software design at several programs including Tech and Media, General Assembly and Pursuit.
-After completing the pursuit Fellowship, I will be on the road to becoming a video game developer.
+To further improve my skills, I’ve learned and studied Information Technology, basic C, systems administration, and software engineering at several programs including Job Corps, Tech and Media, General Assembly and Pursuit.
+After completing the pursuit Fellowship, I am on the road to becoming a professional Software Engineer as well as learning the tools to become a video game engineer.
 </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=gitlep1" alt="gitlep1" /></a> </p>

-- I'm currently working on [World Wide Chess](https://world-wide-chess.netlify.app)
+- I'm currently working on [Habbitly](https://habbitly.vercel.app) A habbit and goal tracking app.
+- I'm currently learning C# utilizing [learn.microsoft](https://learn.microsoft.com/en-us/training/paths/get-started-c-sharp-part-1)

 <!-- - 👨‍💻 All of my projects are available on my [portfolio](https://gitlep1.github.io/) -->